How to Make a YouTube Video (Beginner’s Guide)

 Want to know the best-kept secret about being successful on YouTube (or any other content platform)?

-It has very little with you as the creator.
+It has little to do with you as the creator.

 You can be charismatic, funny, and intelligent, but your videos are useless if you don’t provide value.
-It’s not about you or what you can gain.
-You probably won’t be very successful if you show up on YouTube looking to get something out of it.
-You need to focus on your audience — not yourself.
+Videos are not about you or what you can gain.
+You probably won’t be successful if you get on YouTube looking to get something out of it.
+You need to focus on your audience—not yourself.

 Before working on your first script or storyboard, you must answer this question: “Who is your audience?”